USS OREGON model

 was to apply a fresh coat of warpaint and replenish the

 finally ended on May 26.
-She arrived in the Cuba theater of operations
+The battleship arrived in the Cuba theater of operations

 and took part in the destruction of the Spanish